NEW LEADERSHIP DELIVERING RESULTS FOR OUR COMMUNITY

 While with the San Diego Sheriff's Department, I completed my bachelor's degree in Business Management and my master's degree in Organizational Leadership.
 I am a 2009 graduate of the FBI National Academy (Session 236) for Law Enforcement Leaders, and a 2018 graduate of Leadership North County presented by Cal State San Marcos.

-I am the recipient of the Medal of Valor from the San Diego Sheriff's Department, a Medal of Valor from the National Sheriff's Association and a Medal of Valor from the American Legion.
+I am the recipient of the Medal of Valor from the San Diego Sheriff's Department, a Medal of Valor from the National Sheriff's Association and the Medal for Heroism from the American Legion.
 These were awarded as recognition of my leadership as the patrol supervisor during a critical situation in North County when a rooftop sniper held a neighborhood and several deputies at bay and under direct gunfire.